How To Choose The Best Wine Glasses For You

 - Wider opening makes wines taste smoother

-- Glass 3: A great choice for lighter more delicate aromatic red wines such as Pinot Noir, Gamay, Zweigelt, St. Laurent, Schiava, Freisa, Valpolicella blend
+A great choice for lighter more delicate red wines with subtle aromas.
+The large round bowl helps collect all the aromas.
+Try this glass shape with Pinot Noir, Gamay, Zweigelt, St. Laurent, Schiava, Freisa, Valpolicella blends, and even Nebbiolo!

 Specialty Wine Glasses